ethz-asl/libpointmatcher-release/README.md

 If your operating system does not provide it, you must get [Eigen].
 It only needs to be downloaded and extracted.
 [libnabo] must be downloaded and installed, please follow the [libnabo]'s documentation to do so.
-If you want to use YAML-enabled config files, you have to install [yaml-cpp]; on Ubuntu, [ROS repositories](http://www.ros.org/wiki/electric/Installation/Ubuntu) provide `yaml-cpp0.2.6-dev`.

-#####Important Note:

-A new version (version 0.5.\*) of yaml-cpp has been released with significant changes to the API.
-As of now, **Pointmatcher only supports the older api (version 0.3.0)**.
-Make sure that your cmake configuration points to the old API or you will not be able to compile.

 Compilation & Installation